Financial Aid Information

 State Aid to Students

 Cal Grants are awarded by the State of California to students who meet state residency, GPA and financial need requirements.
-To be considered for the Cal Grant, first time applicants must file a FAFSA form and a GPA verification form to the California Student Aid Commission (CSAC) by the March 2 deadline.
-Current Cal Grant recipients applying to renew their Cal Grant do not need to file the GPA verification form, but do need to complete a FAFSA.
+To be considered for the Cal Grant, first time applicants must file a FAFSA form and have a verified GPA sent by their high school (or college for college students who are juniors or seniors) to the California Student Aid Commission (CSAC) by the March 2 deadline.
+Current Cal Grant recipients applying to renew their Cal Grant do not need to have a verified GPA submitted to CSAC, but do need to complete a FAFSA.

 Students who are eligible for consideration under AB540 legislation should file a California Dream Act Application, rather than a FAFSA, by the March 2 deadline.
 Such students should follow the same guidelines listed above for GPA verification.

-Students attending Biola can qualify for either the Cal Grant A (awarded to students from low or middle-income households) or the Cal Grant B (awarded only to students from low income households).
+Students attending Biola can qualify for either the Cal Grant A of $9,358 (awarded to students from low or middle-income households) or the Cal Grant B of $9,358 in addition to a $1,648 Access Grant (awarded only to students from low income households).
 Students attending Biola are not eligible for the Cal Grant C program (awarded to students enrolled in a recognized career or technical program only).

 Should a student run out of Cal Grant eligibility while attending Biola, the student is encouraged to reapply by the next state deadline (typically March 1 for the next academic year) and contact the California Student Aid Commission in the event that state rules allow the student additional Cal Grant eligibility.